MicrosoftDocs/azure-devops-yaml-schema/task-reference/xamarin-ios-v1.md

 **`solutionFile`** - **Solution**<br>
 Input alias: `solution`. `string`.
 Required.
 Default value: `**/*.sln`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specifies the relative path from the repository root of the `Xamarin.iOS` solution to build.
+Specifies the relative path from the repository root of the `Xamarin.iOS` solution to the build.
 May contain wildcards.
 <!-- :::editable-content-end::: -->
 <br>